ayrat555/frankenstein/README.md

 It has two variants:

-- `FileEnum::String` is used to pass id of the already uploaded file
+- `File::String` is used to pass id of the already uploaded file
-- `FileEnum::InputFile` is used to upload a new file using multipart upload.
+- `File::InputFile` is used to upload a new file using multipart upload.

 ### Documentation